DiseaseTranscriptomicsLab/markeR/README.md

 `plotVolcano` function.
 This function provides a flexible interface for exploring your data by allowing you to:

--   **Plot Differentially Expressed Genes:**
+- **Plot Differential Gene Expression Statistics:**
   Display a volcano plot with your chosen statistics (e.g., log fold-change on the x-axis and –log₁₀ adjusted p-value on the y-axis).
 - **Color Interesting Genes:**
-    Highlight genes that pass user-specified thresholds by adjusting `threshold_y` and/or `threshold_x`.
+  Highlight genes that pass user-specified thresholds by adjusting `threshold_y` and `threshold_x`.
 - **Annotate Top and Bottom N Genes:**
   Optionally, label the top (and bottom) N genes based on the chosen statistic to quickly identify the most significant genes.
--   **Highlight Gene Signatures:** If the user provide a list of gene signatures using the `genes` argument, the function can highlight these genes in the plot.
-The user can also specify distinct colors for upregulated and downregulated if their direction is known, or a color for genes that don’t have a defined direction.
+- **Highlight Gene Signatures:** If the user provides a list of gene signatures using the `genes` argument, the function can highlight these genes in the plot.
+The user can also specify distinct colors for putativelyupregulated and downregulated if their direction is known, or a color for genes that do not have a putative direction.

-Below is an example usage that simply plots the differential expression results (with default settings).
-In this example, no thresholds or gene signatures are specified, so the function produces a basic volcano plot based on the `DEResultsList`.
+Below is an example usage of `plotVolcano` that visualizes differential expression results from a `DEResultsList`.
+The first plot shows the default behavior, generating a basic volcano plot without thresholds or gene highlights.
+Subsequent examples demonstrate how to customize the
+plot:

+- Adding significance thresholds to highlight genes of interest,
+- Annotating the top and bottom N genes by effect size,
+- And using gene signatures to color genes across multiple plots arranged by contrast and signature.

+These examples illustrate how users can customise the output plot to highlight biologically meaningful patterns or focus on specific gene sets.

 ``` r
 # Plot Differentially Expressed Genes: